 There is a reason why they currently have over 200,000+ users, this real estate app really makes your money.
 If you’re interested, I recommend you sign up for more information from Fundrise by clicking here.

 3. Invest with micro investing apps

 There are micro investing apps available that offer the facility to ‘round-up’ your purchases – that is, save the remaining few cents to make up a dollar on your card purchases – and invest them for you.

-Tip: If you’re a student or alumni that still has access to your universities .edu email address, you can sign up for the app using your .edu email address and use the app for free without any monthly fees.
+Tip: If you’re a student or alumni that still have access to your university .edu email address, you can sign up for the app using your .edu email address and use the app for free without any monthly fees.

 The best time to start investing is when you are just starting out with modest savings.
 The reason for this is the magic of compound interest.

 Compound interest is when you earn money on a deposit (a percentage that varies depending on the type of account), and then you earn more interest on that interest from the initial deposit, and then this process keeps continuing for 10, 20 or 30 years until your money has greatly increased in value!

 Example of compound interest: You invest $1,000 as an initial deposit into an account that pays a 6% interest rate (slightly lower than the average of the stock market), and then you deposit $300/month (About 10% of $50k/year salary).
 After 10 years you would have $50k, then $141k after 20 years and $307k after 30 years.

 And this is even without increasing your savings relative to your rising salary!

 The best part is that you can start doing this right now by using free investing apps like Robinhood that allow you to invest in individual stocks.